 What is so secret about Porth y Dŵr?

-From the outside you may not guess there was anything unusual about this house, but step inside, and a whole new story emerges . . .
+From the outside you may not guess there was anything unusual about this house, but open the door and take a step back into history . . .

 Porth y Dŵr is a landmark building in the beautiful town of Ruthin, itself steeped in more than 800 years of history.
 The original timber framed building that stood on this site, dating from 1456, is hidden inside the present-day house, making it a unique and fascinating place to stay, and a perfect location to enjoy the beautiful surroundings of North East Wales, truly a hidden gem.

 The sensitive restoration of Porth y Dŵr has made this a self-catering cottage like no other.
 So open the door to the Secret House and leave the modern world behind!
 Experience a rare glimpse of history: walk through the 15th century Gothic arched doorway to the oak framed living room, and catch the morning sun in the solar, the private chamber that once belonged to one of the influential families of Tudor Ruthin, with its sloping floor of beautiful wide oak floorboards and timber wall panelling.
 Plenty of traditional home comforts will make your stay one to remember - sit back and relax in front of a real open fire, play one of a host of games or try a jigsaw puzzle, and flick through the books in the Snug.
 Forget the TV, enjoy the company of your fellow guests, and relearn the art of conversation!